Fancyflame/irisia-gui/README.md

 # Irisia GUI

-Irisia GUI is a Rust-based GUI framework, featured high-performance, cross-platform, flexible, empowers everyone to build modern applications with accuracy and efficiency.
+Irisia GUI is a Rust-based GUI framework, combines productivity, performance, functionality, and cross-platform.

 Irisia is heavily depend on following crates: